In this guide

 Eligibility

-First you should understand the eligibility factors for paying a pension.
-You must still meet a condition of release for super, such as reaching your preservation age and being retired.
-Reaching age 65 is also a condition of release, permitting you to access super even if you are still working.
+You will need to meet a condition of release for super, such as reaching your preservation age (currently 60 for everyone) and being retired.
+From age 65 you can access your super even if you are still working.

-You can also pay yourself a transition-to-retirement pension (see section below), even if you haven’t retired, as long as you have reached your preservation age.
+You can also pay yourself a transition-to-retirement pension, even if you haven’t retired, as long as you have reached your preservation age.
+From 1 July 2024, the preservation age is 60 for anyone born after 1 July 1964.

 Minimum pension amount